- The application handles most calls and, on failure, returns the structured error envelope below; parse it for the precise cause.

 Some requests never reach the application: the API gateway and upstream infrastructure answer first (throttling and gateway failures).
 These responses may not carry the error envelope: the body can be empty, plain text, or a different JSON shape, so branch on the HTTP status and never assume a parseablecode / title.

 401 and 403 (listed above) are returned by the application with the envelope, but an edge rejection may arrive without it.
+502 behaves the same way: the application returns it with the envelope when an upstream dependency such as the PSP is unavailable, while a gateway can also emit a 502 without one.
 Handle both.

 Handling common errors